akleemans/aoc-2024/README.md

 For Part 2, after fiddling around for a bit I started outputting `a` values where the result matched the program at the end (instead of the start), and the ratio was almost a perfect `8`, so instead of incrementing `a` by 1 I started multiplying by 8, which quickly yielded the correct result.

+## Day 18

+A bit of path finding again today.
+After using Dijkstra for Part 1 (with Nim's heapqueue), brute forcing part 2 was a bit slow with the same approach.
+After adding a bisect function it worked out really well and quite fast.